 How Long Does It Take to Detox from Alcohol?

 Alcohol withdrawal is different for each person but follows a similar timeline.
 Of course, the symptoms a person will experience largely depend on a few factors, such as:

 - How long a person has been drinking alcohol

-- How many drinks on average a person was drinking a day
+- How many drinks, on average, a person was drinking daily

 - What type of alcohol a person had been drinking

 - Whether they were using alcohol along with another substance